DenisLabrecque/DenisLabrecque.github.io/_posts/2018-05-03-minesweeper.markdown

 categories: blog
 tags: announcement programming C# Windows Store app application game program minesweeper project UWP Windows10
 ---
-I am excited to announce my development of a new application for the Windows Store!
+I am excited to announce my development of a <a href="https://www.microsoft.com/en-us/store/p/minesweeper-basic/9plmlc1pkc6g">new minesweeper application for the Windows Store!</a>

 This program is a fruit of my labour in computer information systems at Pensacola Christian College.
 One .NET programming course final project was to create a game such as connect four, tic-tac-toe 3D, an adventure game, or minesweeper.
 Therefore, this program was made in C#, and was principally programmed by me, plus a teammate (wishes to remain anonymous) who helped with some of the statistics.
 Now updated with objective badges, this app is my first on the Windows Store!